 Production of berry crops such as strawberries, blueberries, raspberries, and blackberries, starts with clean plant material.
 Healthy plants are easier to propagate and produce higher yields and better quality fruit.

 The berry industries have been involved with NCPN since the first workshop held in Riverdale, Maryland in

 May 2007 where an initial strategic plan for NCPN was developed.
 Since then, the NCPN-Berries network has worked to provide clean plants to berry nurseries, improve awareness of the importance of clean plants,

 educate growers and nurseries on effects of virus diseases and help determine the cause of a devastating outbreak of strawberry viruses and take measures for future prevention.
 Efforts are underway to enhance the capacity of NCPN-Berries and to build in some redundancy, especially for plant cultivars that are in high demand.

 University of Arkansas System, Division of Agriculture, Fayetteville, AR.
 Virus testing and diagnostic assay development

 Micropropagation Unit and Repository (MPRU),North Carolina State University, Raleigh, NC.
-Crops: strawberry, blackberry, raspberry, blueberry.
+Crops: strawberry, blackberry, raspberry, blueberry (selections available).
 Focus: testing, therapy, foundation

 Horticultural Crops Research Unit, USDA/ARS, Corvallis, OR.
-Crops: strawberry, blackberry, raspberry, blueberry.
+Crops: strawberry, blackberry, raspberry, blueberry (selections available).
 Focus: testing, therapy, foundation

 Foundation level plant material is sold primarily to the nursery industry to establish healthy sources of propagation materials for commercial production.
 Order policies and minimums differ between centers.
 Please contact a center or program for specifics.